-Alongside this, I work a lot on training team members involved with interviewing candidates to focus their interviews whilst simultaneously making them more engaging for candidates.
+Alongside this, I work a lot on training team members involved with interviewing candidates to focus their interviews while simultaneously making them more engaging for candidates.

-Ultimately, we want to thoroughly investigate the necessary skills or behaviours while simultaneously creating a positive candidate experience regardless of the outcome.
+Ultimately, we want to thoroughly investigate the necessary skills and behaviours and create a positive candidate experience regardless of the outcome.

 Over the years I've found that, in many cases, we can do more with less time and not make candidates feel like they’re being grilled by the Spanish Inquisition.

 Here I'll share my best practices for focused and engaging interviews.

 - Steph three: Post interview

 The first step is to set out an aim for your interviews.
 Is the purpose to test technical competency or behaviors or maybe both?

 In order to understand this, first write down everything you need to know about someone to be able to confidently hire them into the position.
 This should be the basis of both the interview structure and content.

 You are looking for a senior salesperson to help launch your product into a new market.
 They have potential connections with the key clients you are looking for—focus on that!

 Are you also looking for this person to eventually become a team leader?
 Have a few questions on that as well.